 In-text Citations for Multiple Authors

+Remember that each source citation will have a corresponding in-text or parenthetical citation.
 When a book has six or more authors, cite only the surname of the first author followed by et.al. and the year for the first and subsequent citations.

 Alonzo et al. (2016) discussed various aspects of their research……

 Sometimes you will have two or more citations with the some of the same authors.
-Since researchers in the same field will often collaborate on research project, this may happen frequently.
+Since researchers in the same field will often collaborate on research projects, this may happen frequently.
 If you just list the first author’s name and et al., you may not lead the reader to the correct source.
 In order to avoid that problem, follow these steps:

 - Check the dates of the cited material.